Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Conclusion

 \section{Conclusion}

-We developed a data-driven approach within a compositional framework for the safety certificate of infinite networks, composed of a \emph{countably infinite number} of subsystems, with both \emph{unknown} models and interconnection topologies.
-Given the immense computational complexity associated with the vast dimensions of infinite networks, our scheme leveraged the joint dissipativity-type properties of subsystems, characterized by storage certificates, and composed them into a barrier certificate, thereby ensuring the network's safety in a compositional scheme.
-The key message in our proposed infinite-network setting is that while existing literature proves an exponential trend in sample complexity with respect to network size, our compositional strategy notably reduces it to a \emph{linear scale} in terms of the number of subsystems.
+We developed a data-driven approach within a compositional framework for constructing safety certificates for infinite networks, composed of a countably infinite number of subsystems, with both unknown models and interconnection topologies.
+The key message in our proposed infinite-network setting is that, while existing approaches exhibit an exponential growth in sample complexity with respect to the network size, our compositional strategy notably reduces this dependence by making it scale only with the effective dimension at the subsystem level.
 Furthermore, our compositional data-driven reasoning eliminates the need for the traditional dissipativity condition, which typically requires precise knowledge of the interconnection topology.

+\begin{authorbio}[Mahdieh]{Mahdieh Zaker} received her B.Sc. from K. N. Toosi University of Technology, Tehran, Iran, in 2019, and her M.Sc. from Amirkabir University of Technology (Tehran Polytechnic), Tehran, Iran, both in Electrical Engineering, control major.
+She is currently a PhD student in the School of Computing at Newcastle University, UK.
+She is the Best Repeatability Prize Finalist at the $28^{\text{th}}$ ACM International Conference on Hybrid Systems: Computation and Control (HSCC), 2025.
+Her research interests are (nonlinear) control and systems theory, data-driven techniques, large-scale systems, and formal methods. \end{authorbio}

+\begin{authorbio}[Amy]{Amy Nejati} is an Assistant Professor in the School of Computing at Newcastle University in the United Kingdom.
+Prior to this, she was a Postdoctoral Associate at the Max Planck Institute for Software Systems in Germany from July 2023 to May 2024.
+She also served as a Senior Researcher in the Computer Science Department at the Ludwig Maximilian University of Munich (LMU) from November 2022 to June 2023.
+She received a PhD in Electrical Engineering from the Technical University of Munich (TUM) in 2023.
+She has received the B.Sc. and M.Sc. degrees both in Electrical Engineering.
+Her research mainly focuses on developing efficient (data-driven) techniques to design and control highly-reliable autonomous systems while providing mathematical guarantees.
+She was named a CPS Rising Star 2024, and her paper was selected as a Best Repeatability Prize Finalist at ACM HSCC 2025. \end{authorbio}